bit-apps-pro/bit-assist-wp/readme.txt

 Yes, you can add them both.
 Just create the channels and provide your [phone](https://docs.bit-assist.bitapps.pro/call) number.

 = How many channels are available in Bit Assist? =
-27 channels are available, for example: Call, Custom Channel, Custom Iframe, Custom Form, Discord, Facebook Messenger, chat, FAQ, Google Map, Instagram, Knowledge base, Line, Linkedin, Skype, Slack, SMS, Snapchat, Tawk, Telegram, chat, TikTok, Twitter, Viber, Waze, WeChat, WhatsApp, WooCommerce, Pinterest, Signal, Wp Search and YouTube.
+27 channels are available, for example: Call, Custom Channel, Custom Iframe, Custom Form, Discord, Facebook Messenger, FAQ, Google Map, Instagram, Knowledge base, Line, Linkedin, Skype, Slack, SMS, Snapchat, Tawk, Telegram, TikTok, Twitter, Viber, Waze, WeChat, WhatsApp, WooCommerce, Pinterest, Signal, Wp Search and YouTube.
 You can use this plugin as an individual whatsapp chat plugin for WordPress.

 = Why don’t I see the Widget on my website? =
 To visible the chat widget you have to create a widget and add at least one channel to that chat widget.